We may earn a commission if you make a purchase through the links on our website.

 In this post, we’ll review the best and most popular Linux Package Managers.
 These include yum, DNF, apt, Pacman, zypper, Portage, and a few other honorable mentions.

-1. YUM An old-time RPM font-end favorite, known and understood by many but slowly being replaced by DNF.
+1. Yellow Dog Updater, Modified (YUM) An old-time RPM front-end favorite, known and understood by many but slowly being replaced by DNF.

-2. APT A popular DPKG front-end with a complete dependency resolution and package management.
+2. APT Popular DPKG front-end with a complete dependency resolution and package management.

-3. Pacman A popular Arch-Linux package manager that allows using a pre-built package or build-it-yourself.
+3. Pacman Arch-Linux package manager that allows using a pre-built package or build-it-yourself.

-4. Zypp/Zypper A popular front-end to RPM used in OpenSUSE and SUSE Linux Enterprise.
+4. Zypp/Zypper Popular front-end to RPM used in OpenSUSE and SUSE Linux Enterprise.
 Zypper is knowns for its SAT solver, a fantastic dependency issue solution.

 5. DNF The popular replacement for yum.
 It is now the default package manager in Fedora 22 and Red Hat Linux 8.